 Ideal Growing Locations

-Thyme plants are pretty fuss-free, drought-tolerant, and actually thrive on neglect.
-As long as you grow it in a location where it gets plenty of sunlight, very well-draining, sandy soils, and occasional water, it should do very well.
+Thyme plants are pretty fuss-free, drought-tolerant, and thrive on neglect.
+As long as you grow it in a location with plenty of sunlight, very well-draining, sandy soils, and occasional water, it should do very well.

 Grow it in: